Renderer#

 Rendering Sample#

-The sample below is a scene which uses the renderer methods and attributes shown above:
+The sample below is a scene which uses the renderer methods and modifiers shown above:

 import dev.gamekit.core.Application;